sprtkd/scratchNN/README.md

 # Or
 # Extract the zip file

+The main training and testing datasets are in csv format.

 The images consist of 784 pixels and there are 10 distinct labels of digits 0-9.
 The current neural network consists of the following layers: